Keys locked in your car? Here are 6 things to try

 The important points

-• In an emergency, like a child locked in the car, you can call emergency services (911).
+• In an emergency, like a child locked in the car (especially in warm weather), call 911.

 • It’s worth checking for obvious solutions (like checking each door or grabbing the spare key) before calling a professional.